NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 Once you’ve made changes, you can find them in your Minecraft folder under `.minecraft/.firmament/repo`.

 > [!NOTE]
-> On some operating systems, folder starting with a period are hidden by default.
+> On some operating systems, folders starting with a period are hidden by default.
 To view the folder you have to enable hidden folders.
 (On how to do that please use your best friend in life called Google.)

 <details>
 <summary><b>How do I add missing items to the repo?</b></summary>